 - Each year high numbers of Wayzata High School students are honored by the National Merit Scholarship Program.

-- Three of the district's eight elementary schools have been named National Blue Ribbon Schools by the U.S. Department of Education.
+- Since 1982, five elementary schools, two middle schools, Wayzata West Junior High School (1990-1991) and Wayzata Senior High School (1988-189) have been named National Blue Ribbon Schools by the U.S. Department of Education.

 - Elementary, middle and high school students regularly receive recognition and top honors in academic, co-curricular and extracurricular activities.